Kelme (company)

 New Millennium Sports, S.L., trading as Kelme ([ˈkelme]), is a Spanish sports equipment manufacturing company that creates and produces sportswear and athletic shoes.
-It was founded in 1963 by Diego and José Quiles and its products are destined for the football, futsal, basketball, running, cricket and tennis markets.
+It was founded in 1963 by Diego and José Quiles and its products are destined for the football, futsal, basketball, running, cricket, and tennis markets.

-Kelme is headquartered in Elche (Alicante), Spain, but has other offices worldwide including a United States Division in Conover, North Carolina.
+Kelme is headquartered in Spain, but has other offices worldwide including a United States Division in Conover, North Carolina.

 Kelme sponsored a professional cycling team, together with the Valencian government.

-Their products are endorsed by high-profile players such as David James, Josemi and Paul Kelly, and others.
-Their football boots are made to provide established power, swerve, accuracy and durability.
+Their products are endorsed by high-profile players such as David James, Josemi, and Paul Kelly, and others.
 Daniel González Güiza wears the Kelme Masters for RCD Mallorca.
-Real Madrid and RCD Mallorca used to wear kits produced by Kelme.
+RCD Espanyol wears kits produced by Kelme.

 Sponsorships

 Teams and athletes sponsored by Kelme worldwide are: